ramyasaimullapudi/WolfTrackPlus/README.md

 ### Phase3:

+- [x] Editing an application
+- [x] Change the application status
-- [x] Embedding calendar and highligting important dates
+- [x] Delete an application
-- [x] Send remainder mails for deadlines
+- [x] Added scrollbar for job listings on dashboard
-- [x] Upload and Maintain resume versions
+- [x] Edit the user profile
-- [x] Auto documentation for the project
+- [x] Auto documentation for the project using Sphinx
 - [x] Email reminders for application creation and modification
 - [x] Format checkers implemented
-- [x] Setup PythonEveryWhere for the project.
+- [x] Hosted the website - http://rjprabhu.pythonanywhere.com/

 ### Phase4:
 - [ ] Display the location of the application on the map